01 of 12

 Once cooled, wrap the cakes tightly in plastic and transfer them to the freezer for up to a week.

 Working with frozen layers is easier.
-They won't crumble as much, and your crumb coat will go on more easily.
+They won't crumble as much, and the crumb coat will go on more easily.

 Note that it's best to freeze the cakes before you level them.
-Likewise if you're planning to split the layers to fill them, wait to do it after you take them out of the freezer.
+Likewise, if you're planning to split the layers to fill them, wait until after you take them out of the freezer.
 For one thing, you'll save the trouble of having to wrap extra layers.
-But more importantly, by limiting the amount of surface area exposed to the air, your cake will stay fresher.
+But more importantly, less exposure to air will keep the cake fresher.
 Just make sure you have enough room in your freezer.

 05 of 12